One of the biggest mistakes you can do for your website is not setting a website goal or defining what your website is going to be for.

-Why you need one goal only?
+Why do you need one goal only?

 Having one goal only for your website gives you a clear vision of what you need your website to do for you.
-This helps not only for you to craft your website copy but also for your website designer, copywriter, or SEO specialist.
+This helps not only for you to craft your website copy but also your website designer, copywriter, or SEO specialist.